golddragon007/cloud9/README.md

 Access AWS Cloud9 through THIS (Ireland) link: https://eu-west-1.console.aws.amazon.com/cloud9

-Create a new environment with the name of your ECAS username and choose the EC2 t2.[small|medium|large] machine
+Create a new environment with the name of your AWS/ECAS/LDAP username and choose the EC2 t2.medium machine

 ## Init script: